 The module Specialization Phase

 Important: Please register in the Campus Management System before the seminar on the Specialization Phase.
-Formally, this is possible when 3 of the 4 master modules in meteorology in the Campus Management System have been passed.
+Formally, this is possible when all of the 4 master modules in meteorology in the Campus Management System have been passed.

 The seminar talk should take 20-25 minutes, followed by a discussion.
 The total duration should not exceed 45 minutes.
 After the seminar, there should be a feedback discussion with the Advisors and the Supervisor, in which the progress made so far is evaluated and next steps are discussed.